Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 1. Natural and Sustainable

-Moreover, harvesting sap to make latex mattresses doesn't harm rubber trees.
+Moreover, harvesting sap to make latex foam doesn't harm rubber trees.
 When tapped correctly, the milky-white sap outflows with ease from just a quarter-inch groove in the bark.
 Rubber trees can live for up to 100 years and produce harvestable sap for about 28.

 Latex's durability, which we'll discuss later on, also contributes to its sustainability.